 How, then, and why, has polygamy—an infraction of Israeli criminal law—flourish to such a degree that currently estimates are that anywhere between a fifth and a third percent of Bedouin households are polygynous?

-One possible explanation, astonishingly often evoked by external contemporary observers, is that the non-enforcement policy is a benevolent, if lax, concession, born out of a multicultural commitment toward respecting the distinct cultural practices of minority groups within the Israeli state.
+One possible explanation, astonishingly often evoked by external contemporary observers, is that the non-enforcement policy is a benevolent, if lax, concession to the Bedouins, born out of a multicultural commitment toward respecting the distinct cultural practices of minority groups within the Israeli state.
 According to such explanations, the government of the state of Israel tolerates the practice of polygamy amongst the Bedouin in the interest of preserving "cultural sensitivity," having resigned itself to the persistence of polygamy, a fundamental, albeit distasteful, part of Bedouin culture.
 In such a multiculturalist perspective, the Bedouins are an indigenous ethnic minority seeking to protect its right to exercise its unique and ancient cultural heritage rights without external restrictions.
-The state of Israel reappears here as a benevolent, culturally sensitive liberal state, committed to respecting and accommodating its citizens' cultures.
-Although polygamy runs in contradiction to the state's core liberal creed, and indeed to its criminal penal code, the argument goes, in this instance its commitment to minorities' freedom of religion and cultural heritage overrides considerations of individual equality before the law.
-Thus, the state's exemption of the Bedouins from the criminal code regarding polygamy is a sensible, though imperfect and obviously impermanent, solution by the state.
+The state of Israel reappears here as a benevolent, culturally sensitive liberal state, committed to respecting and going to lengths in order to accommodate its citizens' diverse cultures.
+Although polygamy runs in contradiction to the state's core liberal creed, and indeed infringes upon its criminal penal code, in this instance its commitment to minorities' freedom of religion and cultural heritage overrides considerations of individual equality before the law.
+Thus, the state's de-facto exemption of the Bedouins from the criminal code regarding polygamy is a sensible, though imperfect and obviously impermanent, solution by the state.

 Yet sustained examinations of the history of polygamy and a straightforward mapping out of the mechanisms at play clearly imply that what we have here can hardly be characterized a case of benevolent multiculturalism.
 As aptly demonstrated by Michael Karayanni, the multicultural rhetoric in the case of accommodation of religious minorities' in Israel is often used as a façade for other, more somber control policies of the state.
-I argue that it is rather, a cellular expression of the exclusionary ethnocratic principles and oppressive colonial heritage of the State's legal systems.
+I argue, rather, that it is a cellular expression of the exclusionary ethnocratic principles and consonant with an established heritage of colonial oppression by the Israeli state's legal systems against its non-Jewish minorities.

-The applicability of multicultural modalities to an analysis of the realities of the Palestinian minority in Israel is fundamentally undermined by the state's own self-definition of its ethno-national character as a Jewish state, by its non-separation between religion and state, and by an extensively documented history of Israeli systematic discrimination against Palestinians, citizens and non-citizens.
-In other words, despite its extension of some individual legal rights to those Palestinians admitted as citizens, Israel today is not viably liberal in the multicultural sense.
-The state and its institutions do not recognize any national collective rights other than those reserved for Jews; the notion of a consciously crafted policy designed to ensure protection of the Bedouins' right to an autonomous culture therefore seems unlikely.
-I argue that a better explanation for Israel's policy regarding polygamy can be found in the academic writing of the colonial theory, a body of scholarship in which the connection between colonial control and the preservation of family law among indigenous societies has long been a subject of analysis and theorization.
+The applicability of multicultural modalities to an analysis of the realities of the Palestinian minority in Israel is fundamentally flawed.
+It is undermined by the state's own proclamations of its own ethno-national foundation as a Jewish state, by its non-separation between religion and state, and by an extensively documented history of Israeli systematic discrimination and violence against Palestinians, both citizens and non-citizens.
+In other words, despite its extension of some individual legal rights to those Palestinians admitted as citizens, Israel today cannot be viably considered liberal in the multicultural sense.
+The state and its institutions do not recognize any national collective rights other than those privileging Jews; the notion of a consciously crafted policy designed to ensure protection of the Bedouins' right to an autonomous culture therefore seems improbable.
+I argue that a more suitable analytical framework and toolkit for our present study of Israel's policy on polygamy can be found in the critical theories on colonialism, an admittedly diverse body of scholarship focused around the intersection of colonial control, social structures, cultural identities and the legal system.
+More precisely, I will make use of studies dealing with the preservation of family law among indigenous societies during the colonial era and their reverberations today.

 The Colonial Explanation